GerritCodeReview/plugins_avatars-gravatar/src/main/resources/Documentation/config.md

 `plugin.@PLUGIN@.gravatarUrl`
 :	URL that provides the Gravatar API.

-	Uses the same protocol (http, https) as gerrit.canonicalWebUrl.
+	Uses provided protocol (http, https) or the same as gerrit.canonicalWebUrl.

 	Default: www.gravatar.com/avatar/